|

 Pronounce the three syllables in one go while making the last syllable longer than the first two.

 Adding the word sir or ma'am in English gives it a polite touch.
 The Thai language works the same way.
-Adding "kap" or "kha" at the end of any word, phrase, or sentence makes for politeness.
+Adding krap or kha at the end of any word, phrase, or sentence makes for politeness.

-Males use Kap while females use Kha.
+Males use krap while females use kha.
 The words don't really mean anything, but they make whatever you say sound gentle and polite.
-Kap is short for the formal term Krap, but most Thais don't pronounce the letter r clearly.
+Kap is short for the formal term krap, but most Thais don't pronounce the letter r clearly.
 This makes the r silent.
-Thus, Kap is more commonly used than the correct term Krap.
+Thus, kap is more commonly used than the correct term krap.

-You can pronounce "Kap" as you say the word "cup", but with a soft "p".
-Kha shares the same sound as "pa" in the word "papa".
+You can pronounce krap as a combination of "kr" plus "up", but with a soft "p".
+Kha shares the same "a" sound as "pa" in the word "papa".
 Just make the "a" softer and a bit longer.
 That way, you'll get the right tone.

 Many of you might be more familiar with the Japanese gesture of bending when saying thank you or "Arigato Gozaimasu".
 Thais however, don't bend the head as much nor as often as the Japanese.
 Thais bend the head by lowering the neck, while the Japanese bend the whole upper body (from the waist and up).